 There are historical landmarks, excellent golfing facilities and stunning beaches and bays just outside of town, including Victoria Bay, known for its perfect surfing waves, great fishing and whale and dolphin sighting.

 Other interesting and different activities can include strawberry picking, cheese tasting, a tour of a traditional Xhosa Village with singing, dancing, storytelling and home-brewed beer.
 There is a bird-breeding farm, the Outeniqua Country Hop (full of farm products, arts and crafts), and plenty of hiking and exploring opportunities.

 As with all stops along the garden route, adventure is never far away!
-You can go caving, climbing, abseiling, rafting, paragliding, angling and 4 x 4’ing, all within a few kms of the town.
+You can go caving, climbing, abseiling, rafting, paragliding, angling and 4 x 4’ing, all within a few km of the town.

-Mossel bay is steeped in maritime history, from when Portuguese explorer Bartolemeu Dias landed here and named it ‘The Bay of Cowherds.’
-It was renamed by a Dutch explorer later, who seemed to be delighted with the delicious mussels that were added to his crew’s diet.
-The Mossel Bay mussels are considered to amongst the finest in the world and must be sampled.
+Mossel Bay is steeped in maritime history.
+Portuguese explorer Bartolomeu Dias landed here and named it ‘The Bay of Cowherds.
+It was renamed by a Dutch explorer later, who seemed to be delighted with the delicious mussels he found there.
+You’ll find some of the world’s finest mussels in Mossel Bay and must be sampled.

 Mossel Bay is sunny nearly all year round, and home to around 60kms of warm, golden beach stretches.
 Museums, archaeological excavations, bushman rock art, golf, boating and yachting, game reserves, shark cage diving and shipwreck diving are all available, making your Mossel bay adventure a full and exciting one.
 Tours including the area: SCCD, SCCE, countrywide Tours.

 Wilderness, Sedgefield and Nature’s Valley

-Even the names of these small towns echoe the natural beauty of the towns and surrounds.
+Even the names of these small towns echo the natural beauty of the towns and surroundings.

 In Wilderness, bird calls fill the air, the beach is dazzling, and the fynbos is everywhere.
-It’s a nature-lovers paradise, a place to take your walking shoes, binoculars, camera and mountain bike and get deep into the wilderness of rivers and forests.
+It’s a nature-lovers paradise, a place to take your walking shoes, binoculars, camera and get deep into the wilderness.
 This is the place to breathe in the freshest of clean, pure forest air, kick back, ramble, bird watch or pull out a book and laze amongst nature’s glory.